Ajwain Paratha (Carom Seeds Flatbread)

 Cook until the paratha is nicely browned from both sides.

-Keep pressing the paratha with the back of a flat spatula while cooking, especially the sides.
+Keep pressing with the back of a flat spatula while cooking, especially the sides.

 Frequently Asked Questions

 Yes, you can.
-Take a dough ball and roll it to make a 5-inch circle.
+Take a dough ball and dust it with dry flour.
+Roll it to make a 5-inch circle.
 Brush the circle with oil or ghee and sprinkle a pinch of ajwain and salt over the circle.
 Fold the circle to make a semi-circle.
 Brush with oil and fold to make a triangle.
 Now roll the paratha and cook it.

 Pro Tips By Neha